 Tag: photoelectric smoke detector

-An interconnected smoke detector is designed to link multiple alarms throughout your home.
+Interconnected smoke detectors are designed to link multiple alarms throughout your home.
 When one alarm detects smoke, it automatically triggers all the alarms in the network using a radio frequency (RF) signal.
 This means that whether you’re asleep in the bedroom upstairs or watching TV in the living room downstairs, you’ll be alerted to danger, no matter where the fire starts.
 For families with large homes or multi-level houses (or with teenagers with headphones on), having interconnected smoke detectors offers an added layer of protection, ensuring no part of the home is left vulnerable.

 Why Photoelectric Smoke Detector Technology Matters